LLM Decision Containment

 proposal against the policy facts the system knows:

 Only authorized decisions derive executable intent.*.
-Blocked and
+Rejected

-where an operator can see them; no side effect touches the world.
+them; no side effect touches the world.
+(Need a middle tier?
+Add a

 This means:

 - A model proposing a $1 Tahoe is isolated to the proposal space.
+The

-The would-be
+would-be

 invariant

-offer_sent_above_auto_floorwould make the resulting world state logically inadmissible.
+offer_sent_requires_authorized_decisionwould make the resulting world state logically inadmissible.

 The model is free.
 The safety is structural.